ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 - `useInitialPageSize` (optional, default `false`)

-  If set to `true`, scroll position scroll position is calculated based on the initial sizing of the page, ignoring its new dimensions when resized.
+  If set to `true`, scroll position is calculated based on the initial sizing of the page, ignoring its new dimensions when resized.